The best email clients make it simple and easy for you to manage your emails from work or home, on your desktop or mobile device.

 The second main way is using cloud services through a web application, which means that you don't need to download any software - Gmail and Yahoo mail are popular examples of this.
 Even better is that as online communications widen, some email providers include additional collaboration tools such as video conferencing as part of the service.

 Email clients still have their place, however, if they do generally tie you down to one device.
 While email clients may require a little more work to run, they also allow for more control over user data.
-In other words, only you control your emails, and third-parties have no access to them unless you purposefully - or accidentally - allow it.
+In other words, only you control your emails, and third parties have no access to them unless you purposefully - or accidentally - allow it.

-This can be an important consideration for business purposes, as allowing your email to run through web apps means that although it will be safely backed-up, it also means the provider has control over your data, and some companies openly acknowledge that they will scan private emails at least for marketing purposes.
+This can be an important consideration for business purposes, as allowing your email to run through web apps means that although it will be safely backed up, it also means the provider has control over your data.
+Just remember to ensure you have a backup solution in place so you don't lose your email data.

 Therefore while consumers have tended toward the ease of use that web app emails allow, many businesses still prefer to control their own emails through an email server and email clients, in order to protect sensitive business data.

-There are a number of email providers on the market, so as we move into 2020 we'll look at the best in email clients, before taking a look at additional options, not least email web apps.
+There are a number of email providers on the market, so below we list what we think are the best email clients currently available, before taking a look at additional options, not least email web apps.

-Microsoft’s Outlook is the de facto email client for most businesses and enterprises, and has been around for decades, with its origins dating back to MS-DOS.
-Obviously it has tight integration with other Microsoft services, and that takes email beyond the simple exchange of messages.
+Microsoft’s Outlook is the de facto email client for most businesses and enterprises and has been around for decades, with its origins dating back to Windows 95 and NT.
+Obviously, it has tight integration with other Microsoft services, and that takes email beyond the simple exchange of messages.

 Outlook has the advantage of being fully integrated with the Outlook Calendar, making it a snap to share calendars to coordinate meetings.
 This integration also extends to Outlook Contacts.
 Outlook is supported for the Windows platform, but also across the mobile platforms of iOS and Android as well.